nqmn/adaptivepca/README.md

   The cumulative variance explained threshold to determine the optimal number of components.

 - `max_components`: int, default=10
   The maximum number of components to consider.
-Set to 100 for comprehensive tuning.
+Set to 50 for comprehensive evaluation.

+- `scaler_test`: bool, default=True
+  Added flexibility in scaling, which reduces runtime when scaling isn't required.
+  Added on version 1.0.3

 ## Methods
 - `fit(X)`: Fits the AdaptivePCA model to the data `X`.